 Is masturbation a sin in marriage?
 I have not had physical relations in eight months with my wife.
 It is very hard to cope with not being intimate with her.

-Encouragement.
-God makes it clear in 1 Corinthians that both husbands and wives have a need for physical relations.
-In the following passage, God tells a husband to meet the sexual needs of his wife and for a wife to meet the sexual needs of her husband.
+God makes it clear in 1 Corinthians that both husbands and wives have a need for sexual activity resulting in an orgasm.
+In 1 Corinthians 7:3-5, God tells a husband to meet the sexual needs of his wife and for a wife to meet the sexual needs of her husband.

-He even tells us that the husband does not have control of his body.
+God even tells us that the husband does not have control of his body.
 His body belongs to his wife and the wife’s body belongs to her husband.
 God does not mean that we can abuse one another and force the other to have physical relations.
-A wife is to accommodate her husband’s sexual needs and the husband those of his wife.
+A wife is to eagerly satisfy her husband’s sexual needs and the husband is to eagerly satisfy of his wife’s sexual needs.

-A women once came to me for counseling and complained that her husband did not want to have physical relations with her.
-She said that he was not interested and so she wanted to know what to do.
+A woman once came for counseling and complained that her husband did not want to engage in sexual activity with her.
+Therefore, she wanted to know what to do.
 Most wives want a physical relationship.
-How much varies from woman to woman and the same is true from man to man.
+How much varies from woman to woman and the same is true for men.
 It is not true that all men want sex all the time.
 That is a myth.
 The truth is that we are all different and God wants us to meet the needs of our spouses – male or female.

-Have you ever seen two rivers flowing smoothly and quietly along until they meet and join to form one new river?
-When this happens, they clash and hurl themselves at one another.
+Have you ever seen two rivers flowing smoothly and quietly until they meet and join to form one new river?
+When this happens, they “clash and hurl” themselves at one another.
 However, as the newly formed river flows downstream, it gradually quiets down and flows smoothly again.
 And now it is broader and more majestic and has more power.
-So it is in a marriage: the forming of a new union may be tumultuous – but, when achieved, the result is far greater than either partner alone.
+So it is in a marriage: the forming of a new union may be tumultuous, but when achieved there is great joy in the marriage relationship.

 Is masturbation a sin?